Inclusive Cycling

 CycleBus

-But we’ve now got one of the first ones in England just a few miles away, organised by parents at Twyford.
+But we’ve now got one of the first regular ones in England just a few miles away, organised by parents at Twyford.

 Cyclists emerge from Church Lane, Twyford, as part of the Cycle Bus

+And we’ve run a couple of trial runs on Hayling too!
 Help cut pollution and traffic congestion around schools, and create a safe and healthy environment.
 Help empower children to become responsible and active and give them freedom, self-reliance and a lifelong love of cycling.

 Bike Worcester even has this map of local CycleBuses!
 (And there are a lot, and many of them only ride one day a week).
 Watch their YouTube talk about it on Active Travel Cafe.